navidrome/website/content/en/docs/Developers/dev-environment.md

 ---

 {{% pageinfo %}}
+Currently these instructions only work for Unix-based systems (Linux, macOS, BSD, ...).
 This is just a summary on how to get started.
 More information will soon be available.
 {{% /pageinfo %}}